Thinking about the “G”-word

 There was a plan.
 Hitler, Mengele and Baldur von Shirach might have learnt a thing or two from Sir William Petty (1623-87) – mathematician, mechanic, physician, cartographer and statistician – who devised a public-private partnership for “fusing science and policy”.
 Petty explored the idea of breeding the “meer Irish” out of existence by deporting 10,000 Irishwomen of marriageable age to England every year and replacing them with a like number of Englishwomen.”The whole Work of natural Transmutation and Union would in four or five years be accomplished.”
 Jonathan Swift wrote A Modest Proposal to lampoon Petty’s ideas.
 Swift suggests that impoverished Irish might profit by selling their surplus children as food for the rich.

 Because of the famine that followed the potato blight of 1845, Ireland’s population fell by 25%.
 One million people died of starvation and typhus.
-Millions emigrated over following decades.
+It may be that dead children were eaten.
+Millions of Irish people emigrated over the following decades.
 Some 2.6 million Irish entered overcrowded workhouses where more than 200,000 people died.
 In his book Three Famines, Thomas Keneally, the Australian novelist who wrote Schindler’s List, quotes a contemporary observer: “Insane mothers began to eat their young children who died of famine before them; and still fleets of ships were sailing with every tide, carrying Irish cattle and corn to England”.
 The 1911 Census showed that Ireland’s population had fallen to 4.4 million, about half of its peak population.
 Broadcaster and historian Robert Kee suggested that the Irish Famine of 1845 is “comparable” in its force on popular national consciousness to that of the “final solution on the Jews,” and that it is not infrequently thought that the Famine was something very like, “a form of genocide engineered by the English against the Irish people”.

 Kee mentioned the horror that is the benchmark for genocide in the 20th Century.
 There is no doubt that Hitler had long had a plan to exterminate all the Jews in Europe and he succeeded in killing six million of them.
 It is an affront to logic to give the name of genocide both to what happened to the Jews under the Nazis and to what happened to Tamils in Sri Lanka.